New observables for testing Bell inequalities in $W$ boson pair production: Introduction

 While the violation of Bell inequalities has already been confirmed in qubit systems, tests of Bell inequalities in massive vector boson pair systems, the only fundamental qutrit systems in our nature, are still pending.
 It is fascinating to check the violation of Bell inequalities in entangled ``quNit'' systems with $N\geqslant 3$ since the results for large $N$ are shown to be more resistant to noise with a suitable choice of the observables \cite{PhysRevLett.85.4418,PhysRevA.64.024101,PhysRevA.64.052109,CGLMP}.
 Although the $W^\pm$ pair system is shown to be theoretically more promising than $Z$ pair to test the 3-dimensional Bell inequalities~\cite{Ashby-Pickering:2022umy,Fabbrichesi:2023cev}, a feasible experimental approach to test the Bell inequalities in $W^\pm$ system is yet to be proposed.
 In previous studies~\cite{Barr:2021zcp,Aguilar-Saavedra:2022mpg,Ashby-Pickering:2022umy,Fabbrichesi:2023cev}, it was a common practice to use the di-lepton decay mode of $W^\pm$ pair to test the entanglement, because the complete density matrix $\hat\rho_{WW}$ of $W^\pm$ system can be reconstructed in this channel then all entanglement criteria can be calculated from $\hat\rho_{WW}$ directly.
 But it was also pointed out that a two-fold ambiguity in the kinetic reconstruction is unavoidable in the di-lepton decay mode of $W^\pm$.
 In this work, we show that this ambiguity in the di-lepton decay mode can lead to a fake signal of the violation of Bell inequalities.
 Therefore, it is necessary to search for an alternative approach to test the Bell inequalities in the $W^\pm$ system.

-For $W^\pm$ pairs produced at electron-positron colliders, an event-by-event kinetical reconstruction of $W^\pm$ pair can be performed without any ambiguity in their semi-lepton decay mode.
-This decay mode was not used before due to the loss of angular momentum information of the $W$ boson as it is hard to identify the flavor of light jets.
-Therefore, the conventional approach to test Bell inequalities, which relies on measuring angular momentum correlations between $W^+$ and $W^-$, cannot be applied in the semi-lepton decay mode.
+For $W^\pm$ pairs produced at electron-positron colliders, an event-by-event kinetical reconstruction of $W^\pm$ pair can be performed without any ambiguity in their semi-leptonic decay mode.
+Though the semi-leptonic decay mode is a major channel to measure $W^\pm$ spin correlations at the LEP~\cite{Gounaris:1991ce,Gounaris:1992kp,OPAL:2000wbs,L3:2003tnr}, this decay mode was not used to test entanglement before due to the loss of angular momentum information of the $W$ boson as it is hard to identify the flavor of light jets.
+Therefore, the conventional approach to test Bell inequalities, which relies on measuring angular momentum correlations between $W^+$ and $W^-$, cannot be applied in the semi-leptonic decay mode.
 Although only partial information on the density matrix $\hat\rho_{WW}$ can be reconstructed in the semi-leptonic decay mode of the $W^\pm$ pairs, we succeed in finding a new observable to test the Bell inequalities.
 More specifically, we construct new Bell observables based on the \newobs of $W$ bosons, which does not require tagging the flavor of the decay products of $W^\pm$ pairs.
 We show that these new Bell observables can be correctly measured from the semi-leptonic decay of $W^\pm$ pairs, providing a feasible way to test Bell inequalities in $W^\pm$ pair production.